MaKaNu/PytorchPipeline/docs/getting_started.md

 # Getting Started

-> If you come this document to learn how to execute already implemented pipelines, please refer [Usage](usage.md)
+> If you want to study how to execute already implemented pipelines, please refer [Usage](usage.md)

 This document will teach how to create a new Pipeline, with all necessary parts.